 - Supplier financial risk

 Risk scores are compiled at the supplier, factory site, product and part levels to highlight areas of highest risk.
 This exercise enables EMC to proactively identify weaknesses in our sourcing strategies and supply chain footprint.
 We mitigate those risks through targeted actions including alternative source qualifications, component buffering, and deeper supplier assessments and testing of their business continuity plans.

 In addition, EMC collects supplier BCP self-assessments to understand suppliers’ tactical readiness in the face of potential disruption.
 Where needed, the EMC BCP team coaches suppliers on capabilities to enhance their resiliency and decrease risk to EMC.

 All of this valuable data that we collect and manage enables us to develop effective policies, set standards, and track the performance of our supply chain to those standards.
 For example, we can identify parts that, even though sourced from multiple suppliers, are manufactured at sites within a 50 kilometer radius of one another.
 This increases risk in the event of a natural disaster or an economic or social disruption in that location.
 When such geographic clustering is identified, we can work with our engineering and supplier teams to qualify additional manufacturing sites outside of that area.

 Event Monitoring and Disaster Recovery

-Each supplier site mapped to an EMC part number is monitored for adverse events around the clock.
-Events monitored include natural disasters, labor stoppages, supplier bankruptcies, and human-caused disasters such as factory fires and chemical spills.
+Each supplier site mapped to an EMC part is monitored for adverse events on a 24/7 basis.
+Events monitored include: natural disasters; labor stoppages; supplier bankruptcies; and human-caused disasters such as factory fires and chemical spills.
 When an event occurs, the part numbers and products impacted are immediately identified.
-With parts already proactively mapped to sites, EMC can spend less time collecting data and assessing risk and can efficiently and intelligently transition into response and recovery procedures.
+With parts proactively mapped to sites, EMC spends minimal time collecting data to understand exposure and risk at the time of the event.
+Instead, the organization is able to immediately begin response and recovery procedures.